Julie James (politician)

-Julie James (born February 1958) is a Welsh Labour politician currently serving as Counsel General and Minister for Delivery since September 2024.
-She has been the Member of the Senedd (MS) for Swansea West since 2011, and has served in the Welsh Government in various roles since 2018.
+Julie James (born February 1958) is a Welsh Labour politician who served as Counsel General and Minister for Delivery from September 2024 to May 2026.
+She was the Member of the Senedd (MS) for Swansea West from 2011 to 2026, and has served in the Welsh Government in various roles since 2018.

 Early life

 James was born in Swansea, and was raised in various places around the world with her family.
 Her parents had married young, and they did not have more children until she was 8.
 Her sister, 8 years younger, lives in Swansea and her brother, 13 years younger, is the musician Richard D. James (known as Aphex Twin).
 At the age of sixteen she joined the Labour Party and was the first of her family to study at university.

 Professional career

 James first studied American Studies & History at University of Sussex, graduating in 1980.
 She then studied law at the Polytechnic of Central London, graduating in 1982, then went on to the Inns of Court School of Law in London to train as a barrister, passing the bar in 1983.

 Her career started working as a policy lawyer with the London Borough of Camden.
 She then moved back to Swansea to raise her three children and start work for West Glamorgan County Council as the Assistant County Secretary (Legal Services).

 James later worked for the City and County of Swansea Council, where her final post was Assistant Chief Executive (Governance).
 She left of her own accord at the signing of a contract by the Liberal Democrats which she 'thought' to have wasted "millions of pounds".
 She went on to join the law practice Clarkslegal LLP, specialising in environmental and constitutional law.